 10) Unresponsive Site

-The Issue: 2015’s “Mobilegeddon” update targeted sites that were not mobile friendly.
-In May, 2016 another mobile update was triggered.
+The Issue: 2015’s “Mobilegeddon” update targeted sites that were not mobile-friendly.
+In May 2016 another mobile update was triggered.
 As more and more users utilize mobile devices to search and consume content, Search Engines want to see a responsive, mobile-happy site.
 The Fix: Work with your developers to ensure all pages of the site are responsive for all different device sizes.
-Also ensure that functionalities are not broken from desktop to mobile.
-Mobile experience is becoming key to user engagement on your site.
+Also, ensure that functionalities are not broken from desktop to mobile.
+The mobile experience is becoming key to user engagement on your site.

 Have you witnessed any of these SEO mistakes?
 Need more advice on these common SEO blunders?
 Feel free to comment below!